citp/privacy-policy-historical/c/co/cou/cougarlife.com.md

 **Contact Us / Complaints**

-If you have any questions related to the foregoing or any of the terms or conditions of this Privacy Policy, or if you wish complain to us in writing about how we have handled your personally identifiable information, please feel free to contact us at privacyofficer@rubylife.com.
+If you have any questions related to the foregoing or any of the terms or conditions of this Privacy Policy, or if you wish complain to us in writing about how we have handled your personally identifiable information, please feel free to contact us at [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection).
 All other inquiries should be sent using our [_Contact Us_](https://cougarlife.com/contact_us) __ section.

 We aim to resolve all complaints promptly.